UK economy shows signs of strain from surging prices | Headlines

 - United Kingdom

-Britain's economy grew by less than expected in July, with a fall in power production possibly reflecting the sharp climb in energy tariffs and the construction sector also hit by the leap in inflation, official data showed on Monday.
-Gross domestic product grew by 0.2% from June.
-A Reuters poll of economists had pointed to month-on-month growth of 0.4% in July.
+Britain's economy grew by less than expected in July, with the sharp climb in energy tariffs possibly pushing down demand for electricity and a leap in the cost of materials hitting the construction sector.
+Gross domestic product expanded by 0.2% from June, official data showed on Monday, weaker than a median forecast of 0.4% and leaving the economy at risk of falling into a recession.

-Electricity prices leapt by 54% in the 12 months to July, part of the surge in power costs that last week led to new Prime Minister Liz Truss announcing a cap on domestic energy tariffs.
-That announcement has reduced the risk of a severe hit to the economy, albeit at a cost of 100 billion pounds ($116.16 billion) or more to the already stretched public finances.
+Electricity prices leapt by 54% in the 12 months to July, part of the surge in power costs that led to new Prime Minister Liz Truss announcing a cap on domestic energy tariffs last week.
+That - and an expected round of tax cuts promised by Truss - has reduced the risk of a severe hit to the economy starting later this year, albeit at a cost of 100 billion pounds ($116 billion) or more to Britain's already stretched public finances.

+Gross domestic production had fallen by 0.6% in June, which included two days of public bank holidays to celebrate the late Queen Elizabeth's 70 years on the British throne.
+An ONS spokesperson said the impact of the holidays was not a big factor in July.

+Samuel Tombs, at Pantheon Macroeconomics, said a new public holiday scheduled for Sept.
+19, the day of the queen's funeral, would reduce economic output by 0.2 percentage points this month, but a recession would probably be narrowly avoided.
+Despite the slowing economy, the BoE is expected to raise interest rates again on Sept.
+22 as it seeks to combat an inflation rate above 10%.

-A heat-wave in July might also have been a factor behind the fall in power demand although there were signs that it boosted ice cream manufacturers and visits to amusement parks and golf clubs, the ONS said.
-Services output grew by a monthly 0.4% in July but industrial production was down 0.3% and construction dropped by 0.8%, reflecting the jump in prices for materials, part of the broader inflation surge, as well as lost working hours because of the hot weather.
+A heat-wave in July, which brought record-breaking temperatures, might have been another factor behind the fall in power demand although there were signs that it boosted ice cream manufacturers and visits to amusement parks and golf clubs, the ONS said.
+Services output grew by a monthly 0.4% in July but industrial production was down 0.3% and construction dropped by 0.8%, reflecting the jump in prices for materials, part of the broader inflation surge, as well as lost working hours because of the extremely hot weather.

-Gross domestic production fell by 0.6% in June, which included two days of public bank holidays to celebrate the late Queen Elizabeth's 70 years on the British throne.
-But an ONS spokesperson said the impact of the holidays was not a big factor in July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)